 - The First Five Minutes After Death

 Debut performances of all songs except “Triple Sons and the One You Bury (Instrumental).”
 “Blue Rats” and “The First Five Minutes After Death” come from Black Light District (1996) and Horse Rotorvator (1987) respectively.
-It’s difficult to name track 2; you can hear for a fact it incorporates sound effects from the “ANS” sessions Coil did earlier in 2003, and there may be looped snippets of “The Restitution of Decayed Intelligence II” over it, but what with the raindrop sound effects generally applied to it, it seems to be “Drip Drop” from the “Live Four” phase.
+It’s difficult to name track 2.
+You can hear for a fact it incorporates sound effects from the “ANS” sessions Coil did earlier in 2003, and there may be looped snippets of “The Restitution of Decayed Intelligence II” in there too, but what with the raindrop sound effects, it seems to be “Drip Drop” from the “Live Four” phase.
 As far as I can tell, the next two versions of the track do not incorporate any raindrops, so “ANS” is a better name for them, but for the sake of consistency, we’ll just refer to the song as presented at this show and the next two as “Drip Drop (ANS).”

 Thighpaulsandra: “Good evening.
 We, we are Coil.
 Thank you for coming to the second night of Mutek.”